 I earnestly pray that I may be able to comfort you with the comfort I myself have received from God (2 Corinthians 1:3-4).

 These are the things that helped restore my health and faith.
-When depressed, it is difficult to concentrate, so I suggest you take your time through each section.
+When depressed, it is difficult to concentrate, so may I suggest you take your time going through each section.

 1. Learning to survive day by day (tomorrow is another day)

-At night your mind seems to be more susceptible to imaginations when compared to the daytime.
-I have to remember that tomorrow is another day.
+Our minds can be more susceptible to imaginations at night.
+Always remember that tomorrow is another day.

 2. Realizing that my sins were not too big for Jesus